 The only technique he recommends is no rules.
 “It’s a sketchbook—there should be freedom!”
 Ushiro says.
 “You need to remind yourself that it’s only for you.
 It’s OK to make mistakes.
 If a drawing isn’t starting off good, just see where it will go.”

 Every artist who keeps a travel sketchbook is inspired wherever they go!
-Spark your creativity with the techniques and visions of 10+ artists in Artist’s Sketchbook, a 5-star resource available now!
+Spark your creativity with the techniques from Urban Sketching: Drawing & Painting in a Travel Journal video download!

 Article originally published in Drawing magazine.